First World Solutions Are Not Resolving Third World Problems

 African Small Farms

 Gabre-Madhin (2007) had great hopes for the Ethiopia Commodity Exchange.
-She deserves tremendous praise for her apparent deeply compassionate and sincere work to resolve complex and intractable problems.
-Her intended solution seems to temporarily solve surface-level problems for some, but ultimately exacerbates even deeper-rooted challenges of economic sustainability.
+She deserves tremendous praise for her deeply compassionate and sincere work to resolve complex and intractable problems.
+Her intended solution seemed to temporarily solve surface-level problems for some, but ultimately exacerbated even deeper-rooted challenges of economic sustainability.
+Nearly a decade later, her solution was announced by Bloomberg Businessweek to be clearly a failure:

-Exchanges are a distraction from other initiatives that would better serve poor farmers, says Nicholas Sitko, a Michigan State University agricultural economist…‘We’ve learned that no amount of money pumped into them and no amount of government effort to get them off the ground can force them to work.
+Exchanges are a distraction from other initiatives that would better serve poor farmers, says Nicholas Sitko, a Michigan State University agricultural economist…‘We’ve learned that no amount of money pumped into them and no amount of government effort to get them off the ground can force them to work.'
 (Bjerga & Davison, 2015, para.
 2)

-The following are key points to be learned from top-down imposed solutions.
 These points are explained further in response to the TEDtalk transcript in that follows.
+The italicized quotes from the TEDtalk are debated in detail.

 Excerpts from Gabre-Madhin’s (2007) TEDtalk